michaeldmoore/michaeldmoore-multistat-panel/README.md

 **Known Issues**

- This is a version 1.2.0 release, as such there may be a few known issues that need to be added or fixed.
+ This is a version 1.0.1 release, as such there may be a few known issues that need to be added or fixed.

- * Value label positioning.  position labels intelligently as opposed to slightly below the top of each bar.
+.